yoss0902/RISC-V_progect/README.txt

-In this project I'm attempting to write a RTL code using Verilog for a RISC-V Single cycle proccessor.
+In this project I am attempting to write a RTL code using Verilog to create a RISC-V Single cycle proccessor.

-The project consist of 100 Days, such as every day consist of one digital component or stracture. in the construction of the advanced components and structures, the previous component are been used.
+The project is consist of 100 parts. each part consist of one digital component or structure.
+In the proccess of creating the advenced and more complex compenents, I make use of the previous components.

+For simulation and synthesis, I am using "EDA playground".

-The project was made with the help and the insperation of Rahul Behl which was the first to do it and my thanks are given to him.
+In the proccess of creating this project so far, I have recieved help and insperation from Rahul Behl who created his own project of this sort, and i'd like to thank him.